 - Stomach upset including constipation and nausea.
-Dry mouth, headache and a decrease in libido (sexual drive) are also common.
+Dry mouth, headache, and a decrease in libido (sexual drive) are also common.

-Notes: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
-For a complete list of all side effects, click here.
+Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
+View complete list of side effects

 - Avoid operating machinery, driving, or performing tasks that require mental alertness while taking this medicine.

 - Use dry hands to place orally-dissolving tablets on the tongue and allow them to dissolve slowly.

 - Withdrawal symptoms (blurred vision, insomnia, sweating, rarely seizures) may occur if long-term alprazolam is stopped abruptly; discontinue slowly on a doctor's advice.

 - Talk to your doctor or pharmacist before taking any other medications with alprazolam, including those bought over the counter, to check that they are compatible with alprazolam.